Monday 27th March 1989

 Ian Wright stepped up this time, despite having missed a couple that season.
 His shot hit the post half way up and bounced out again.
 Another cheer from the away end – half time and the end to a truly bizarre half.
 Brighton fans were strangely upbeat, despite the 2-0 score and down to ten men.
 With Palace’s two penalty misses just before the break, it felt like we were on top somehow.

 The second half was not quite as incident packed, but Morton did manage to get it into the record books with two more pens.
 The first on about the hour mark, was probably the softest of the lot; like the first pen, another perceived push.
 Alan Curbishley gave a masterclass in how to put a spot kick away – bang into the top corner for 2-1.
 We were right back in the game, against all the odds.

 However, a Chapman handball meant a fourth Palace spot kick.
 I would say the third correct decision out of five.
 This time defender John Pemberton stepped up from defence to show the home crowd how it’s done.
-His kick is somewhere near the edge of the solar system, a few years behind Voyager, in what was the worst kick of the game – made delicious by the fact it was hit over the away end to rapturous Albion fans.
+His kick is somewhere near the edge of the solar system, a few years behind Voyager, in what was the worst kick of the game – made delicious by the fact that it soared over the away end to rapturous Albion fans.
 Their fourth kick and third missed, added another two records to the books.

 Ultimately, it was a narrow defeat, but exiting this game wasn’t the usual comedown after your team loses; disbelief hijacked every other emotion.